Some thoughts on the recent landslide event in Freetown

 I have been very quiet since the sad event but have been active behind the scenes giving a lot of advice where necessary to both the team of geologists as well as the joint technical team wherein there are some Civil Engineers.
 However, I have decided to break the silence as I have read so many theories being put forward by people who have no knowledge of landslide events.
 I would try not to be too technical in order for the layman to understand what may have gone wrong.

-This recent disaster presents a proper platform for a scientific research relating to landslide hazards in the Freetown peninsula.
-Such a study would prevent future failures and perhaps mitigate against such hazards by predicting possible failures.
+This recent disaster presents a proper platform for scientific research relating to landslide hazards in the Freetown peninsula.
+Such a study would prevent future failures and perhaps mitigate such hazards by predicting possible failures.

-First of all, I would refuse to accept the notion that it was a mudslide seeing the type of material that was displaced from the many photos I have seen.
-With the volume of rock material contained in the displaced material I wonder then how it was classified as a ‘mudslide’.
+First of all, I would refuse to accept the notion that it was a mudslide seeing the type of materials that were displaced from the many photos I have seen.
+With the volume of rock material contained in the displaced materials I wonder then how it was classified as a ‘mudslide’.
 I would refer readers who disagree with me to read up on the worldwide accepted nomenclature for landslide classification.
 This however, shows a lack of knowledge in the area of landslide studies by whoever came up with the term to describe the event.

-At the rate at which construction activities is going on in Freetown, we expect more of such disasters to occur in the near future if we do not take such studies seriously.
+At the rate at which construction activities are going on in Freetown, we expect more of such disasters to occur in the near future if we do not take such studies seriously.
 I am not a prophet of doom but it is very evident that with the improper planning and erratic construction of buildings on the hills, we would expect to have more of such disasters occurring.

-In the case of the event of 14th August, massive construction activities at the base of the slope could have initially put the slope in a marginal stability waiting for a trigger as this could have caused an increase in stress on the slope.
+In the case of the event of 14th August, massive construction activities at the base of the slope could have initially put the slope in marginal stability waiting for a trigger as this could have caused an increase in stress on the slope.
 Then came the high rainfall with great intensity the nights preceding the event, which could have triggered the landslide.
 According to studies by Wieczorek (1996), shallow landslides in soils and weathered rock are often generated on steep slopes during the more intense parts of a storm and thresholds of combined intensity and duration may be necessary to trigger them.
 The rapid infiltration of rainfall causing the saturation of the soil could have brought about a rise in the pore water pressure bringing about loss in the shear strength of the soil thus leading to failure.
 What also need to be investigated is whether this was a palaeolandslide that was reactivated.

 If we as a nation are not serious about this, then we would see more of such disasters occurring every rainy season.
 I have observed people with no knowledge in landslide studies or Engineering Geology have suddenly become experts in these field overnight.